Hagan-Graham Creeks

 Our Solution

 We have completed several restoration projects in the lower Hagan-Graham Watershed.
-We formed a partnership in 1997 with the University of Victoria, the Institute of Ocean Sciences, Woodwynn Farms and the Tsartlip First Nation to undertake the restoration.
+We formed a partnership in 1997 with the University of Victoria, the Institute of Ocean Sciences, Woodwynn Farms, and the Tsartlip First Nation to undertake the restoration.

 Graham Creek.
 Our first project, organized in cooperation with the District of Central Saanich, was the construction of pools and riffles and bank stabilization of Graham Creek as it flows through Centennial Park.
 Trails along the creek were also fenced to prevent trampling of the banks and allow riparian plant regrowth.
 Within a year of completion, cutthroat trout and other natural inhabitants had returned to the park.

 Hagan Creek.
 We next built pools and riffles and encouraged natural meanders on a large section of the creek.
 The riparian area was fenced and replanted with native tree species.
 In recent years, we have focused mainly on similar stream restoration and riparian planting on a one kilometre stretch of the creek in the upper Mount Newton Valley, where it flows through three adjacent farm properties.
-This work included adding a wetlands pond fed by artesian springs to the complex.
+This work included adding a wetland pond fed by artesian springs to the complex.

 Future work will focus on restoring the natural function of the Vickery Ponds on the slopes of Mount Newton near the creek’s northern headwaters.